opendistro/for-elasticsearch-docs/docs/sql/index.md

 ### Delete data

-To delete a document from an index, use a `DELETE` clause:
+To delete a document from an index, use the `DELETE` clause:

 ```sql
 DELETE